lusee-night/opsim/notebooks/attic/README.md

 # The Attic (Notebooks)

-We use this space to park notebooks that are obsolete or note actively used.
+We use this space to park notebooks that are obsolete or currently not in active use.